If you want to watch 3D at home you will need the following:

 Passive technology is used by some TVs by LG and Visio and works very much like digital 3D movie theatres.
 Both images are shown on the screen at the same time and polarized glasses are used to separate the images and make sure each eye only sees the image intended for it.
 Your brain then puts the images back together forming the three dimensional image.
 The disadvantage of passive technology is that because both images are shown at the same time the resolution for each eye is cut in half.
 The advantages of passive tech are that the glasses are inexpensive and easily replaced and don’t need to be recharged.
 This can be a big advantage if you have children.
 Children love 3D but often break glasses.
 Head position and viewing angle tends to be more forgiving and many people find watching passive 3D easier on the eyes and more relaxing because it lacks the active shutter effect.

-With the exception of a few cable or satellite channels Blu-ray is the only way to watch 3D at home.
-DVD doesn’t have 3D capability.
+3D Blu-ray is the only way I know of to watch 3D at home.
+UHD Blu-ray and DVD don’t have 3D capability.
 Not all Blu-ray players can play 3D discs.
 Most current players above entry level models do, but older players and many inexpensive players don’t.
 Look for the 3D symbol on the front.
 Also take note that HDMI is the only type of connection that will carry 3D.

 All current receivers I know of will pass a 3D signal through their HDMI outputs but many older models will not.
 Look for the 3D symbol on the front of the receiver.
 If your receiver will not pass a 3D signal you have the following options.